 - The Netherlands' national terrorism threat level is at 'substantial'.
-This is the fourth of five levels, and means that 'there is a real chance of an attack'.
-See Safety and security
+This is the fourth of five levels, and means 'there is a real chance of an attack'.
+See

-- There are new, additional security measures at Amsterdam Schiphol Airport.
+- There are new security measures at Amsterdam Schiphol Airport.
 Allow extra time for pre-departure and transfer formalities.
 See

 Safety and security.